Particle accelerator: Synchrotron radiation sources

 Some circular accelerators have been built to deliberately generate radiation (called synchrotron light) as X-rays also called synchrotron radiation, for example the Diamond Light Source which has been built at the Rutherford Appleton Laboratory in England or the Advanced Photon Source at Argonne National Laboratory in Illinois, USA.
 High-energy X-rays are useful for X-ray spectroscopy of proteins or X-ray absorption fine structure (XAFS), for example.

 Synchrotron radiation is more powerfully emitted by lighter particles, so these accelerators are invariably electron accelerators.
 Synchrotron radiation allows for better imaging as researched and developed at SLAC's SPEAR.

-Fixed-Field Alternating Gradient Accelerators
+Fixed-field alternating gradient accelerators

 Fixed-Field Alternating Gradient accelerators (FFA)s, in which a magnetic field which is fixed in time, but with a radial variation to achieve strong focusing, allows the beam to be accelerated with a high repetition rate but in a much smaller radial spread than in the cyclotron case.
 Isochronous FFAs, like isochronous cyclotrons, achieve continuous beam operation, but without the need for a huge dipole bending magnet covering the entire radius of the orbits.
 Some new developments in FFAs are covered in.